 Be a Healthy Backpacker in Sri Lanka

 I think Sri Lanka is the new Bali.
-Actually, I prefer I to Bali.
+Actually, I prefer it to Bali, but let’s keep that secret between us.

-It is a beach-lovers paradise and yoga shala’s are scattered around the country for the yogi.
-If hiking is your thing, go to the central highlands for cooler temps and some hiking.
+It is a beach-lovers paradise and yoga shala’s are scattered around the country.
+If hiking is your thing, go to the central highlands for cooler temps and get outdoors.
 If you are a foodie, it’s even better – the food is healthy!

 You can even travel worry-free as a vegetarian and even the vegan.
-Since most of the population is Muslim or Buddhist vegetarian food options are everywhere.
+Since most of the population is Muslim, Jain, or Buddhist vegetarian food options are everywhere.
 Therefore, the cooks grew up respecting food.
 They even cook using separate utensils when preparing a dish!

-Moreover,, Sri Lanka has tons of sight-seeing to keep you moving.
-From surfing, to yoga, and hiking, Sri Lanka has everything for the health conscious.
+Moreover, Sri Lanka has tons of sight-seeing to keep you moving.
+From surfing, to yoga, and hiking, the health conscious has no excuse.
 If you are looking for an interesting culture and a place to keep your body fit, I recommend traveling to Sri Lanka.

 The most difficult thing is the decision to act, the rest is merely tenacity…